,

 25. NetNewsWire

-Catching up on all the latest news can take a while, but NetNewsWire shortens that process.
+Catching up on all the latest news can take a while, so NetNewsWire shortens that process.
 This app gives you a single feed for all the articles from your favorite websites that you haven’t read.
 You can switch between different websites or look at all of your unread posts, so you don’t have to visit all these sites individually.

 26. Beeper